 My Italian hive, ruled by Queen Arya, is booming.
 This hive started out strong this spring and hasn’t slowed down since.
 Arya rules a mighty kingdom that is currently working on a second super with good stores throughout her brood boxes, too.
 Queen Arya has never let me down and I am looking at the majority, if not all of my honey harvest, coming from her hardworking hive.

 Queen Arwen the Swift (and Swarming)

 Next to Queen Arya’s busy hive are the Carniolans led by Queen Arwen.
-This was my first adventure with Carniolans, and they did not disappoint in their eagerness to build up and get stuff done!
+This was my first adventure with Carniolans, and they did not disappoint in their eagernss to build up and get stuff done!
 At one point this summer it seemed that Queen Arwen’s hive would even eclipse the mighty Italian hive next door, but due to my own mistakes, a mid-July swarm crushed any hope of that.
 Queen Arwen bailed with half of the hive, leaving two well-tended brood boxes, an untouched super and one very devastated beekeeper.

 Queen Leia the Late Bloomer

 I will admit that I was not too impressed by Queen Leia and her Saskatraz hive at first.
 It seemed that their progress was always overshadowed by her Carniolan and Italian beeyard neighbors because the hive was slow to build up.
 What I did not know then was that this was just the calm before the storm.
 Now, this hive is a whirl of activity.
 I should have never doubted Leia and the Saskatraz, her hive is not only healthy but is filling frames at a faster pace than Queen Arya’s and Queen Arwen’s.
 She now has a super and is working toward stashing some extra honey.
 I’m predicting this hive will be a great one to over-winter.
 I’m looking forward to see how far these Saskatraz bees can go!